tytydraco/yessleep/out/When_I_was_a_kid_we_made_rules_about_shadows_Part_1.md

 I laughed, but lacked the confidence of knowing whether or not scratching things were nabbing kids at night.

-The light was changing now.
-The glow from the horizon had started to fade, and the streetlights woke up one by one.
+The light was changing now, and the streetlights came on one by one.
 That was usually the signal.
 Time to go home.

 "Michael!" my mom called from somewhere down the street.